intel/parameter-framework/tools/clientSimulator/README.md

 All these *must* be defined in `conf.json`; when marked "optional", it means that they *may be empty but still need to be defined*.

-Unless otherwise noted, paths in `conf.json` should be relative and will be evaluated *relative to the test directory*.
-When we mention absolute path, you may still fill a relative path but it will be evaluated *relative to the working directory*.
+Relative paths in `conf.json` will be evaluated *relative to the test directory*.

 ## Example Client Simulator configuration file